honeydew-sc/honeydew-ng/docs/reference/all-rules.md

 As per SC-something, we are responsible for providing a way for third parties to pass us a user's registration information in an encrypted URL.
-This rule takes as input an examples table of user information to encrypt, along with the rule itself, and it uses the exact same Partner Registration jar to do the encryption.
-It will redirect you to the registration pages after encrypting the user data.

 Currently, the user's information that we are encrypting is hardcoded in Honeydew as the following:

 | field      | value              |
 | -          | -                  |